Moltke Mansion: Golden Age venue

 After the dowager queen's death, the mansion was acquired by another affluent merchant, Constantin Brun, a German trader who had become royal administrator of trade in the Danish West Indies and was also building a successful private trading empire.
-His wife was the writer and salonist Friederike Brun who had a large international network which included prominent names such as Johann Wolfgang von Goethe, Friedrich Schiller, August Wilhelm Schlegel, Johann Gottfried Herder, Wilhelm Grimm, Bertel Thorvaldsen, and the Swiss female writer Madame de Staël with whom she formed a close friendship.
+His wife was the writer and salonist Friederike Brun who had a large international network which included prominent names such as Johann Wolfgang von Goethe, Friedrich Schiller, August Wilhelm Schlegel, Johann Gottfried Herder, Wilhelm Grimm, Bertel Thorvaldsen, and the Swiss writer Madame de Staël with whom she formed a close friendship.
 Her literary salons mainly took place at Sophienholm during the summer season but in winter time at the mansion in Bredgade.
 Among the Danish artists who regularly attended her salons were Jens Baggesen, Adam Oehlenschläger, Johanne Luise Heiberg, C.E.F Weyse, B. S. Ingemann and Kamma Rahbek.

 In 1836, after the Bruns died within a few months of each other, the mansion was purchased by Heinrich Lütthans who was a lieutenant-colonel in the Civic Guard.
 He was bourgeois through and through, but nevertheless continued the tradition of playing host to aristocrats.
 Their home also exerted a special pull on young students from the nearby Regensen dormitory due to the family's five pretty daughters.
 Regular guests included the poet Christian Winther, who eventually married the oldest daughter of the house, Julie, after repeated complications.